AssetFetch/spec/spec.md

 ## About Endpoints

-The interaction model described in the [General Operation](#general-operation) section principally requires three kinds of HTTP(s)-based endpoints to be implemented by the provider:
+The interaction model described in the [General Operation](#general-operation) section principally implies that there are three kinds of HTTP(s)-based endpoints that a provider MUST implement and  to be implemented by the provider:

+The provider MUST implement:
 - An initialization endpoint
 - An endpoint for querying assets
 - An endpoint for querying implementations of one specific asset

+The provider MAY implement, based on their needs:
+- A status endpoint
+- An endpoint for unlocking resources

 The URI for the initialization endpoint is communicated by the provider to the user through external means (such as listing it on the provider's website).
-The URIs and parameters for all subsequent endpoints are not defined specifically and are communicated from the provider to the client step-by-step.
+The URIs and parameters for all subsequent endpoints are not defined explicitly by the specification and are communicated from the provider to the client.
-This gives the provider great flexibility in how to structure its data and implementation.
+This gives the provider great flexibility in how to structure its data and backend implementation.
-Providers with simple data formats, small collections and no need for authentication are theoretically even able to pre-generate all responses and upload them as JSON files to a static web hosting service.
+Providers with simple data formats, small collections and no need for authentication or asset unlocking are theoretically even able to pre-generate all responses and upload them as JSON files to a static web hosting service.

 ### The `meta` field
-All provider responses MUST carry the `meta` field to communicate key information about the current response.
+All provider responses on all endpoints MUST carry the `meta` field to communicate key information about the current response.
 ### Structure
 | Field | Format | Required | Description |
 | --- | --- |--- | --- |